freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1720.1

 You have two commits on this branch that could be squashed.
-Enter an interactive rebase that goes back to `HEAD~2`.
+Enter an interactive rebase that goes back to `HEAD~2` so you can squash them.

 #### HINTS